ericclack/pygamezero_animals/doc/part1.rst

 the constructor, it's what we want to happen when we make a new *Animal*.

 So let's do that, let's make a new animal.
-Add this sigle line of code under your class and *don't indent it* as we want this to be *outside* the class code.
+Add this single line of code under your class and *don't indent it* as we want this to be *outside* the class code.
 The new line is marked in yellow below: